Sunday 24th October, 2004

 “What?
 I don’t have a long history of hiding stolen goods.”

 “Follow me if you can stay on your feet.”
 The big man stepped in front and led the way through the trees.
-When he lifted a hand or dodged branches he let them fly back, knowing rightly that they’d smack his visitor in the face.
-The crook grinned for the five minutes it took to reach the tiny cabin.
+When he lifted a hand or dodged branches, he let them fly back, knowing that they’d smack his visitor in the face.
+The crook grinned for the ten minutes it took to reach the tiny cabin.

 “Where is your car—I didn’t see anything parked among the trees?”
 The lawyer was nervous.

-“Some people don’t have to drive all the way to the fucking door.”
-McQuade turned to look at his classmate from long ago—nothing had changed with Franny Elliott.
+“Some people don’t have to drive to the fucking door.”
+McQuade turned to look at his classmate from long ago.
+Nothing had changed with Franny Elliott.
 “Don’t bother wiping your feet.”
 He laughed as he pushed the door open and entered the cabin.

 Elliott stepped inside and turned up the collar of his heavy overcoat.
 “There’s not much to it, is there?”

-McQuade shrugged off his heavy padded jacket and threw it on one of the two hardback chairs.
+McQuade shrugged off his heavy padded jacket and threw it on one of the two rough-hewn hardback chairs.
 He busied himself for a few minutes with a portable gas stove and set a camping kettle on top.
-“You can have tea, or tea, Franny, and there’s sugar but no milk.”
+“You can have tea or tea, Franny, and there’s sugar but no milk.”

 “It’s what I’ve called you since we were ten years old.”
 McQuade grinned as he lifted two battered metal mugs and wiped dirt from the rims with his thumb.
 He organised the two brews and pulled the second chair over to sit opposite the other man at the small wooden table.